Easy to unsubscribe and no spam, promise.

 We want to try to use nix(pkgs) to build perfectly reproducible environments in a context where the users wouldn’t even be aware that nix is a thing that exists (unless, obviously, they want to know).
 This is in the context of a bioinformatics application, written in Haskell, but the nixpkgs integration can be done without writing Haskell code (NGLess)

-Thomas has written a tutorial what problem are overlays trying to address and how to use them.
+Thomas has written a tutorial covering the problem that overlays are trying to solve, as well as how to use them.

 made by @FRidh